bangsluke/Dorkinians-Website-V3/data/league-tables/README.md

 - **season**: Season identifier in format "YYYY/YY" (e.g., "2019/20")
 - **division**: Name of the division/league
+- **url**: URL to the original league table on The FA Full Time website
 - **lastUpdated**: ISO 8601 timestamp of when the data was last updated
 - **teams**: Object containing league tables for each team (1s through 7s)
   - Each team array contains entries for all teams in that league